Should you clear snow off the pavement yourself - here's what the Government says

 The Government has issued advice to anyone who may be put off picking up a spade and clearing away snow and ice from public paths outside their homes, for fear of legal action if someone were to be injured.

-As we head into the depths of winter, weather warnings for ice and snow are inevitable and making journeys on foot along footpaths and pavements can be treacherous.
+Weather warnings for ice and snow are inevitable during winter months and making journeys on foot along footpaths and pavements can be treacherous.

 However, conscientious people shouldn't be put off clearing ice and snow themselves according to Government advice.
 The Department for Transport says that "it’s unlikely that you’ll be sued or held responsible if someone is injured on a path or pavement if you’ve cleared it carefully."